PVF:Understanding AI Vulnerability Against SDCs: Introduction

 In particular, hardware faults that are not reported by standard fault reporting mechanisms but leading to erroneous application behavior have become increasingly prominent and harder to detect.
 We refer to these as \textbf{silent data corruption (SDC)}, and has been reported by Meta~\cite{dixit2022detecting}, and confirmed by Google and Alibaba~\cite{hochschild2021cores, wang2023understanding}.
 In AI systems, Nvidia reported that ``Hopper architecture GPUs may intermittently experience SDC resulting in incorrect results''~\cite{nvidia-sdc}, and Google reported hard to debug SDCs in their Tensor Processing Unit (TPU) systems~\cite{he2023understanding}.

 Existing work on evaluating AI vulnerability against hardware faults used metrics such as accuracy drop~\cite{reagen2018ares, mahmoud2020pytorchfi} or SDC rate~\cite{li2017understanding, agarwal2023resilience}, focusing on model-level vulnerability, but there is a lack of an unified parameter-level vulnerability metric that can answer this question: \textit{How likely is a parameter corruption to result in an incorrect model output?} The answer to this question is critical in AI hardware design, especially when mapping AI model parameters or software variables to hardware blocks which may have varying fault protection capabilities.
 Thus, we propose the PVF metric, with the following features: \begin{itemize} \item Parameter-level Quantitative Assessment: As a quantitative metric, PVF concentrates on parameter-level vulnerability, calculating the likelihood that a corruption in a specific model parameter will lead to an incorrect model output.
 This ``parameter'' can be defined at different scales and granularities, such as an individual parameter or a group of parameters.
 By applying PVF to several example models, we quantify the varying vulnerability levels of different parts of a given model. \item Scalability Across AI Models/Tasks: PVF can be scalable and applicable across a wide range of AI models, tasks, and hardware fault models.
 While in this paper, we present case studies on three types of AI classification tasks/models (recommendation, vision, and text), PVF can be applied to other AI models with model-specific attributes such as the definition of ``incorrectness''.
 We further discuss potential extension of PVF to training. \item Guiding AI System Design: PVF can provide pivotal insights for AI system designers, guiding them in making informed decisions about balancing fault protection with performance and efficiency, e.g., map higher vulnerable parameters to better-protected hardware blocks and explore tradeoffs on latency, power and reliability by enabling a surgical approach to fault tolerance at selective locations instead of a ``catch-all/none'' approach. \item Standardization of AI Vulnerability/Resilience Evaluation: We propose to use PVF as a standard metric for AI vulnerability/resilience evaluation.
-It has the potential to unify and standardize such practices, making it easier to compare the reliability of different AI systems/parameters and fostering open collaboration and progress in the industry/research community. \end{itemize}
+It has the potential to unify and standardize such practices, making it easier to compare the reliability of different AI systems/parameters and fostering open collaboration and progress in the industry/research community. \end{itemize} PVF has been a critical metric used for making key error management design decisions in productionizing Meta's in-house AI chip - MTIA~\cite{coburn2025meta}.
+Specifically, we used PVF to quantify and identify which parts of a model are most sensitive to errors and how to mitigate them.
+We found that bit flips in Table Batched Embedding (TBE) indices, TBE table rows, or specific bits in floating-point representations of dense weights can cause NaNs or output corruptions, with some failures occurring with high probability.